sh1n3sec/Taskademic-Web-Application/README.md

 * The index page is home.php.

-* Really basic php programming with SQL injection vulnerabilities.
+* Really basic PHP programming with SQL injection vulnerabilities.
 Ideal for pentesting lab exercises.

 ---